Khukhrain

 The Khukhrain or Khokhrain is a sub-group composed of eight clans of the Khatri caste that originally hailed from the areas of the Salt Range.

-History
+History and religion

 The Khukhrains spread over Khushab, Dhune Kheb, Chakwal, Pind Dadan Khan, Peshawar, Nowshera and Lahore.
-They were a powerful tribe during the attacks of Mahmud of Ghazni and resisted him during his third invasion after the defeat of Jayapala at the Battle of Bhera in 1004-5.
-Bhera was the Khukhrain capital.
-King Jai Dev Anand defeated Mahmud of Ghazni, making him a prisoner of war.
-However the King let him go against the advice of his minister and the General Shri Pal Suri.
-Mahmud of Ghazni had his wounds treated and made arrangement's within one year the Kingdom was sacked by Ghazni.
-When Bhera was sacked by Mahmud of Ghazni, the Khukhrain king, Biji Rai preferred to commit suicide using his dagger rather than submit to Mahmud Ghaznavi.
-Jaipal's son, Anandapala, received support of the Khukhrains against the Ghazni rule in 1008-9 at Wahind.

-In 1206, the Khukhrains had assassinated Muhammad Ghori during a raid near Jhelum.

-Religious beliefs

 The Khukhrain clan was originally Hindu.
 Later clan members embraced Sikhism and Islam.
 Khukhrains of all these faiths collectively form one kinship.
 In Pakistan there continues to be a large number of Muslim Khukhrains living especially in the Pakistani Punjab.
 Some scholars such as Muhammad Ikrām Chutai believe that a number of Khukhrains were converted to Islam by the Sufi Baba Farid.